 The top photo shows that the columns have been disassembled for display in Botanic Garden.

 When Rich and Lucille celebrated their golden anniversary in 1974, Flemmons writes, they returned to the exact spot where they had been married at Central Methodist Church on Lipscomb Street in Fairmount fifty years earlier.
 Except that by 1974 the church building had become the home of the Panther Boys Club, and the spot where the altar had been had become the club’s boxing ring.
 So be it.
 Rich and Lucille renewed their vows by putting on boxing gloves, stepping into the ring, and pulling a few punches.

 In 1977 the president of the Trinity River Authority declared that the dream of making the river navigable from the gulf to the Metroplex was “unrealistic.”
 But two years later Rich found another interest.
 In 1979, when Flemmons created the fictional Fort Worth Strangers baseball team, Rich, then seventy-seven years old, was drafted as team manager Leonard L. Leonard.

 Rich relished the new career, including his appearance on the CBS Evening News with Walter Cronkite:

 Rich may have been at heart a gypsy, a whiskered zephyr, but he did have one tradition: Every New Year’s Eve he became Father Time.
 At the stroke of midnight he strolled through the Star-Telegram newsroom ringing in the new year with a school bell that had belonged to his mother.
 One New Year’s Eve Rich was out of the country on assignment.
-It appeared that the tradition, alas, would be broken.
+It appeared that his tradition, alas, would not be upheld.
 At midnight a phone rang on the desk of night city editor Cal Sutton.
 Sutton answered the phone and heard a festive “Happy New Year!” followed by the clanging of a bell.
 It was Rich, of course, ringing “Feliz Año Nuevo” from Mexico City.

 Rich died in 1985.
 His official obituary in the Star-Telegram reveals little of a remarkable man.